Buy Deep Security as a Service from the Microsoft Azure Marketplace

 - Create a security policy that you can use to protect your Azure virtual machines.
 Note that it is recommended you define a policy (and not leave that field blank) when adding Deep Security protection to your virtual machines since no protection is enabled by default.
 For details, see Create a policy or change settings for a specific computer.

 We highly recommend you configure the Deep Security connector for Azure for your Azure subscription.
 This will allow Deep Security as a Service to query and maintain an up-to-date list of all the virtual machines in your Azure subscription so that you get a complete view of the security posture of your Azure virtual machines.
-The steps for configuring the Azure connector are available in Add a Microsoft Azure cloud account to Deep Security.
+The steps for configuring the Azure connector are available in Add a Microsoft Azure account to Deep Security.

 Protect your Virtual Machines using the Deep Security VM Extension